s3569541/baxter-simdemo/README.md

 Some improvements are suggested at: http://wiki.ros.org/docker/Tutorials/GUI

 - Several containers mount a docker volume under "~/rosie".
 Thus, changes to this directory are persistent and cause changes to the directory with the same name on the container host.
 Be careful!
 Take backups!

+- baxter-only: run `BAXTER_ONLY=true docker-compose up`.
+When using rviz, use "Robot Description:  /robot_description" (instead of /mobility_base/robot_description).
+The alvar scripts may need to be modified in a similar way.